angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 :card[Mindbreak Trap] is a popular tool to beat combo decks and work around Veil of Summer.
-If you know or suspect the possibility of facing it then you can either try to incorporate counter magic into your strategy or build a PTT pile that is mindful of the spell count.
+If you know or suspect the possibility of facing it then you can either try to incorporate countermagic into your strategy or build a PTT pile that is mindful of the spell count.
 Assuming that you cast Dark Ritual into Doomsday, it is risky to try and resolve a third spell.